 Carrick Reddin

-Prior to joining WRI, Carrick worked as Senior Policy Fellow at Georgetown University’s Environmental Justice Program, where he led a study on climate resilient sustainable development policies with the Government of Mongolia.
-Carrick has also held positions with AREP’s global urban planning practice, Rise Community Development’s affordable housing and urban planning teams, and the Children and Youth Constituency for Sustainable Communities.
+Prior to joining WRI, Carrick was a Senior Policy Fellow at Georgetown University’s Environmental Justice Program, where he led research on climate-resilient sustainable development in partnership with the Government of Mongolia.
+He has also worked with AREP’s global urban planning practice, Rise Community Development, and the Children and Youth Constituency for Sustainable Communities.

 Carrick holds a master’s degree from the Urban School at l’Institut d'études politiques de Paris and a bachelor’s degree in architecture and international development from Washington University in St. Louis.
-He co-founded the Climate Futures Studio, an interdisciplinary creative fellowship that supports emerging BIPOC and frontline artists in imagining just and resilient climate futures through art, storytelling, and public engagement.
-His artistic and journalistic works have been featured by the World Economic Forum, American Institute of Architects, United Nations Habitat, and Next City, among other publications.
+He is the co-founder of Climate Futures Studio, a fellowship that supports emerging artists and storytellers from frontline communities to imagine just and regenerative climate futures.
+His work at the intersection of culture, art, and environmental action has been featured by the World Economic Forum, the American Institute of Architects, UN-Habitat, and Next City.

 Insights